Aelurillus desertus

 Aelurillus desertus is a species of jumping spider in the genus Aelurillus that is endemic to the United Arab Emirates.
 It was first describedin 2010 by Wanda Wesołowska and Antonius van Harten although initially only the male was described, the female following ten years later.
 The spider was originally classified in the genus Rafalus but was moved to its current genus at the same time as the female description was first published.
-The species is medium-sized with cephalothorax that is between 2.8 and 3.3 mm long and a abdomen that is between 2.8 and 4.8 mm long.
+The species is medium-sized with cephalothorax that is between 2.8 and 3.3 mm long and an abdomen that is between 2.8 and 4.8 mm long.
 The female is larger than the male.
 The carapace has a distinctive stripe.
 The female has three darker spots on the abdomen.
 The species can be distinguished by its copulatory organs, particularly the existence of a triangular lobe on the palpal bulb on the male and the way that the copulatory openings are close to the rear of the epigyne on the female.